By using this site, you agree to the use of cookies.

 Origin

-While Kyoto was the capital of Japan, the whole country was stricken with a plague in 869, so the Emperor dispatched his special messenger to Yasaka Jinja Shrine to pray for the immediate end of the terrible plague.
-And he also commanded Yasaka Jinja Shrine to erect sixty-six halberds representing the sixty-six provinces of the country.
+In 869, while Kyoto was still the capital of Japan, the whole country was stricken by a plague.
+The Emperor dispatched his special messenger to Yasaka Jinja Shrine to pray for the immediate end of the terrible disease.
+Yasaka Jinja Shrine erected sixty-six halberds representing the sixty-six provinces of the country and offered them as prayer to the god Gozu Tenno.
+This is said to be the origin of Gion Festival.

-Also, it was generally believed that the spirit of the brother of the female solar deity in Japanese mythology was enshrined in Gion Shrine, the old name of Yasaka Jinja Shrine, and furthermore, that this spirit was transferred to several sacred carriages belonging to Yasaka Jinja Shrine.
-This spirit was said to have unusual power to combat the plague, therefore, these sacred carriages were carried in the middle of Kyoto by young men of the city and of the neighboring farms.
+The spirit of the sea god in Japanese mythology - Susano-o was believed to be enshrined in Gion Shrine, the old name of Yasaka Jinja Shrine.
+His spirit was said to have transferred to several sacred carriages belonging to Yasaka Jinja Shrine.
+Since he was believed to have the unusual power to combat the plague, these sacred carriages were carried in the middle of Kyoto by young men of the city and of the neighboring farms.

-In order to add splendor and attractiveness to the floats used in the procession many treasures and ornaments which distinguish these floats were imported from ancient China, Persia, Old Korea, Holland, France and other countries noted for their fine treasures.
+In order to add splendor and beauty to the floats used in the procession many of the treasures and ornaments used to decorate them were imported from countries noted for their fine treasures such as: China, Persia, Korea, Holland and France.

-This practice started in the Edo period (from 17th century).
-People have always been making efforts to improve the attractiveness of the floats and to provide more enjoyment for both the participants in the procession and the observers.
+This practice was started in the Edo period (from 17th century).
+The participants have always made efforts in order to improve the beauty of the floats and to provide more enjoyment for themselves and the observers.

 Outline of the festivities